 Despite the longevity of these two laws – plus New York City and State local laws forbidding the same types of conduct – our sexual harassment attorneys see violations every single day.
 A New York City sexual harassment lawyer can advise you on whether the treatment you’ve received can be brushed off – or is harmful enough to warrant an NYC sexual harassment lawsuit.

-New York & New Jersey Sexual Harassment and Employment Discrimination Attorneys
+Consult with our Sexual Harassment and Employment Discrimination Attorneys